lattenwald/ElmReddit/README.md

 ## Running

+0. I am assuming you have `elm` installed
-Go to cloned repo and run `elm-reactor` (I am assuming you have `elm` installed), then navigate to `http://localhost:8000/index.html` in your browser
+1. Go to cloned repo and run `elm-make`
+2. Run `elm-reactor` from same directory
+3. Navigate to `http://localhost:8000/index.html` in your browser

 ## Caveats